 One way to keep deer out of your garden is to surround your garden with deer resistant flowers or other plants that most deer find undesirable.
 Marigolds, crape myrtle, Geranium ‘Rozanne’, foxglove, mint, chives and rosemary are plants that deer typically avoid and will send them looking elsewhere for their next meal.

-The Old Farmer’s Almanac also offers the following suggestions when trying to figure out what to plan to keep the deer away:
+The Old Farmer’s Almanac also offers the following deer resistant gardening suggestions when trying to figure out what to plan to keep them away:

 - Deer tend to stay away from poisonous plants, so daffodils, foxgloves, and poppies are common flowers that have a toxicity that deer avoid.